RemixFusion/MegaCraft-UFW-Text/README.md

-# UFW Script for TCPShield
+# UFW Script for TCPShield/Remixed

 These scripts are designed to replace the default behavior of TCPShield's IPSet and utilize UFW (IPTables wrapper) Firewall instead.
 When UFW and IPSet are enabled, IPSet does not take prescident, requiring a UFW rule to allow access to backend servers.
 While UFW can be configured to only allow from appropriate IP addresses to these backends, this script will automatically handle creating that ruleset and updating it regularly.
 You do not need IPSet with this script.